sriramster/openslate/docs/architecture.md

 notes_fts (FTS5 virtual table on title + content)
 ```

 All primary keys are UUIDs (v4).
 Timestamps are ISO 8601 text (SQLite has no native datetime type).
-Foreign keys cascade on delete where appropriate. `note_links.target_note_id` is nullable — links to not-yet-created notes remain pending and resolve when the target is created.
+Foreign keys cascade on delete where appropriate. `note_links.target_note_id` is nullable; links to not-yet-created notes remain pending and resolve when the target is created.

 ## Design Decisions